World rejoice; we’ve made it through another 365 days! Better yet, we’ve made it through a whole decade.

 Fulfill your spacefaring fantasy and hitch a ride onto the International Space Station (ISS) for multiple 2020 celebrations.

-The ISS circles the Earth every 90 minutes, which would give you the opportunity to celebrate the new year 16 times.
+The ISS circles the Earth every 90 minutes, which would allow you to celebrate the new year 16 times.

 And if you miss a trip to the ISS this New Year’s Eve, don’t worry – Nasa announced earlier this year that the space agency would open the orbiting station for space tourism, as well as other commercial opportunities, in 2020.
 Nasa will be using Elon Musk’s SpaceX Dragon and Boeing’s Starliner to bring civilians to the ISS, with cost estimates at over US$50 million a trip.